๐Ÿ”” Pennsylvania Eviction Notice Laws

 68 P.S. ยง 250.501

 For non-payment of rent, Pennsylvania requires a 10-day notice to quit regardless of lease length.
-This notice informs the tenant that they must pay all rent due or vacate the premises within 10 days.
-If the tenant pays in full within the 10-day period, the landlord must accept payment and cannot proceed with eviction based on that notice.
+If the tenant pays in full within 10 days, the landlord must accept payment and cannot proceed.

 • โœ… Must be in writing